 Where to stay: overnight a short car drive away in Grand Tetons National Park’s Colter Bay Village to combine a small town holiday with national park adventure.
 Alternatively, stay in town in a VacationRoost vacation home.

 Park City, Utah:

 This iconic ski town is transformed in the summer months to reflect Park City Utah’s love of the rugged outdoors in warm weather.
-Start your day with muffins or scones in one of the town’s many breakfast restaurants, or participate in the 7 am pancake breakfast in the City Park.
-Then get a spot for the 11 am parade down the main street, which includes over 70 floats and an Air Force fly-over.
+Start your day with muffins or scones in one of the town’s many breakfast restaurants, or participate in 5K run.
+Then get a spot for the parade down the main street, which includes over 70 floats and an Air Force fly-over.
 You’ll still have most of the day to go mountain biking or hiking to escape the crowds, or you can stay for the fireworks.

 Where to stay: Westgate Park City Resort is far enough from town (located at The Canyons Resort) to offer some tranquility when you’re ready for it.

 Families celebrating the 4th of July in Seaside might just as likely be wearing windbreakers as swim suits and shorts, but fog, wind, or sun, the party is happening!
 The Celebrate Freedom 4th of July parade starts at the Seaside Museum, ending at the annual Old-Fashioned Social.
 The party goes on all day until it’s dark enough for fireworks on the beach.
 While not waiting for the parade, buy taffy at the famous Seaside Candy Man or make sand castles on the wide, open beach.

 Where to stay: find a vacation home near the beach and rent it for the whole week to enjoy the town before and after the crowds descend.